 4. Get your kids involved.
 We all know that most kids love to help in the kitchen.
 Use that to your advantage!
 Let your children help with preparing healthy recipes and they will be so proud to share the meal with the rest of their family!
 They will also be more likely to try new foods if they had a hand in preparing the dish.

 Of course, use common sense when giving children jobs in the kitchen, but even young kids can help!
 My nine year old loves to make French Toast (with banana) from Jessica Seinfeld’s book.
 Yum!

 Last week we had to travel to Nashville for one night.
 We ended up eating a late lunch/ early supper.
 Our family rarely eats out.
 I mean like, almost never.
 The girls and I decided we wanted pizza from Pizza Hut.
 (My gluten free daughter ate a Greek salad from Panera Bread Company.)
-Anyway, so we brought the pizza back to the room and ate to we were stuffed.
+Anyway, so we brought the pizza back to the room and ate until we were stuffed.
 It was really tasty.
-We hadn’t had a Pizza Hut pizza in literally years.
+We hadn’t had a Pizza Hut pizza in – literally – years.

 The next day we ate the hotel breakfast – grits, waffles, and juice.
 Then for another late lunch we ate Taco Bell on the way home.
 While we were sitting there eating our burritos and tostadas the girls had the following conversation: